markormesher/android-fab/README.md

 ### FAB Background Colour

-The background colour to be used for the FAB should be set with `fab.setBackgroundColor(...)`, passing in an RGBa colour value (e.g. `0xffff9900` for a dark orange).
+The background colour to be used for the FAB should be set with `fab.setBackgroundColor(...)`, passing in an aRGB colour value (e.g. `0xffff9900` for a dark orange).
 Note that this method does **not** take a colour resource ID, so passing in `R.color.some_colour_name` will not work.

 :warning: See the note below on [state preservation](#note-state-preservation).